reactjs/react.dev/beta/src/pages/learn/you-might-not-need-an-effect.md

 ### Sharing logic between event handlers {/*sharing-logic-between-event-handlers*/}

 Let's say you have a product page with two buttons (Buy and Checkout) that both let you buy that product.
 You want to show a notification [toast](https://uxdesign.cc/toasts-or-snack-bars-design-organic-system-notifications-1236f2883023) whenever the user puts the product in the cart.
-Adding the `showToast()` call to both button's click handlers feels repetitive so you might be tempted to place this logic in an Effect:
+Adding the `showToast()` call to both buttons' click handlers feels repetitive so you might be tempted to place this logic in an Effect:

 ```js {2-7}
 function ProductPage({ product, addToCart }) {